 Automated Flagging Of Applicable Invoices:

 Configure accounting software to automatically detect purchases from a supplier crossing the annual threshold limit of ₹2.5 lakhs based on running totals and flag them for TDS applicability.
-Alerts the procurement team for necessary action.
+Additionally, it must promptly alert the procurement team to take the necessary action.

 Granular Tax Rates Mapping:

 To avoid manual rate selection errors, integrate accurate HSN-code-wise or item-wise tax rate applicability master data into the system.
-Progressively update for change notifications.
-Apply automatically based on code-wise lookups.
+Consequently, businesses should progressively update this data for any change notifications to maintain accuracy.
+Moreover, the application of these rates should happen automatically based on code-wise lookups to minimize errors.

 Centralized Liability Recording: